 How could that be?
 Those results were the answers to two different survey questions.
 They were asked by Karen K. Dwyer and Marlina M. Davidson in research they reported in an article titled Is Public Speaking Really More Feared Than Death? that just appeared on pages 99 to 107 of the April-June 2012 issue of Communication Research Reports.
-You can read the abstract here.
+You can read the abstract here and find the full text here.

 Ms. Dwyer and Ms. Davidson did their survey in 2010.
 Participants were 815 students (416 women, 372 men, and 27 who didn’t report their gender) enrolled in a basic communications course at a large Midwestern university.
 Their online survey was an optional part of an oral communication assessment that was announced on the first day of class.